-NOTES

-1) Emulsion shall be applied corresponding to a residue content of 300 g/m2.

-2) Place the wheel on the masked part of the specimen.
-Then, pass the wheel back and forth at once.

-A-4 PROCEDURE
+B-4 PROCEDURE

-A-4.1 Maintain the prepared specimen and rubber sheet in oven at (60 ± 1) °C and cure them for a minimum time of 4 h.
+B-4.1 Maintain the prepared specimen and rubber sheet in oven at (60 ± 1) °C and cure them for a minimum time of 4 h.

-A-4.2 Measure the mass of rubber sheet just prior to testing.
+B-4.2 Measure the mass of rubber sheet just prior to testing.
 Place the rubber sheet on the specimen where wheel passes, then run the wheel back and forth (1 pass each) within 3 min of removing from the oven.
 After the wheel has passed, remove the rubber sheet in a vertical direction within 2 s.
 Weigh the mass of rubber sheet as soon as possible, record the mass of deposited bitumen.

-A-4.3 Repeat A-4.2 at least at 3 points per specimen.
+B-4.3 Repeat B-4.2 at least at 3 points per specimen.

 A-5 CALCULATION